 If you purchase boat tour tickets from Glacier Park Boat Company, you will be able to save five miles of hiking on your trip to Grinnell Glacier!
 That may not sound like a lot, but your legs might thank you at the end of the day if you spared them five miles of walking.

 The total round-trip tour time is 1.5 hours.
+If you go on the 8:30 am tour you need to plan about 2 hours for your tour time because the first boat doesn’t make its return trip until 9:45 am.
 However, if you are only using the boat to get to Grinnell Glacier, you can count on about 45 minutes to make it across both lakes and to the beginning of your hike.

 If you do not want to worry about taking the boats out in the morning but are interested in a ride back at the end of the day, check at the ticket office and inquire about one-way tickets!